CSCfi/csc-user-guide/docs/cloud/pouta/multiattach.md

     !!!
 Info "quota"
         Make sure that you have available quota for this kind of Volume

-1. Attach the volume to the VM nodes.
+1. Attach the volume to every one of the VM nodes.
 At the time of writing this, it is only possible from the CLI:

     ```sh
     openstack --os-compute-api-version 2.60 server add volume "<VM_name>" <volume_name>
     ```
-    You need to replace the `<volume_name>` by the name of the volume you created, and the `<VM_name>` by the name of a valid existing VM.
+    You need to replace the `<volume_name>` by the name of the volume you created, and the `<VM_name>` by the name of each of the VMs, you need to run this command once per VM.
 Meanwhile you can not attach volumes for the WebUI, you can check all the attached VMs.

 1. Install the GFS2 software.
 This step is distribution dependent.